hetida/hetida-designer/README.md

 You'll have to install a recent version of [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).
 The exact procedure depends on your operating system.
 Follow the links to find out more about how to install these dependencies on your machine.

-**Note for Windows Users**: On Windows, we recommend to configure Docker to use Linux Containers (the default setting) and git to use the checkout strategy *Checkout as-is, commit Unix-sytyle line endings*.
+**Note for Windows Users**: On Windows, we recommend to configure Docker to use Linux Containers (the default setting) and git to use the checkout strategy *Checkout as-is, commit Unix-style line endings*.
 In every case, make sure that these settings match.

 #### Getting the source code